slate-engineering/slate-for-chrome/README.md

 Clicking the Slate icon will grab every loaded image on the page and display them on a grid.
 You can click on multiple images and add them to multiple slate accounts.

 #### Single image upload
-Similar to version 1, you can right click on any image and click `Add image` This will open the Slate app and you can upload that image to muliple Slate accounts.
+Similar to version 1, you can right click on any image and click `Add image`.<br />
+This will open the Slate app and you can upload that image to muliple Slate accounts.

 ### Known Bugs